Homa/rhelements.github.io/docs/framework-integration/rhelements-polymer3-integration.md

     polymer init
     ```

-    use arrow key select polymer-3-application and after install, run the app:
+    use arrow key select polymer-3-application, follow the steps and after install, run the app:

     ```bash
     polymer serve